SalihToker/StockTradingWebSite/README.md

 ## Description

-### Register-LogIn Pages
+### Register-Log In Pages
-You can register as a new user then log in with your name and password.
+You can register as a new user and then log in with your username and password.
 ### Index Page
-Once you log in, you will be redirected to index page where you can see your shares and current cash.
+Once logged in, you will be redirected to the index page where you can view your shares and current cash balance.
 ### Quote Page
-Here you can search different companies shares and current prices.
+Search for different companies' stocks and view their current prices.
 ### Buy Page
-Here you can buy shares by entering stock symbols and how many shares you want to buy.
+Buy shares by entering stock symbols and specifying the number of shares you want to purchase.
 ### Sell Page
-Here you can sell shares you own by chosing stocks and entering how many shares you want to sell.
+Sell shares you own by selecting stocks and entering the number of shares you want to sell.
 ### History Page
-Here you can
+View your transaction history, including past buys and sells.
+### Add Cash Page
+Add funds to your account by entering the amount you wish to deposit.
+This will increase your cash balance, allowing you to buy more shares.
+### Log Out
+Log out of your account to end your session.
+This will securely close your current login and return you to the login page.

 ## Installation

-1. Clone the repository: `git clone https://github.com/username/repository.git`
+1. Clone the repository: `git clone https://github.com/SalihToker/StockTradingApp.git`
-2. Navigate to the project directory: `cd repository`
+2. Navigate to the project directory: `cd StockTradingApp`
 3. Install dependencies: `pip install -r requirements.txt`

 ## Usage